MCG +07-33-027

-MCG+07-33-027 is an isolated spiral galaxy located about 330 million light-years away in the constellation Hercules.
+MCG +07-33-027 is an isolated spiral galaxy located about 330 million light-years away in the constellation Hercules.
 It has a very high rate of star formation which would make it a starburst galaxy.
 Normally, starburst galaxies are triggered by the collision of another galaxy.
-However most galaxies are in groups or clusters, while MCG+07-33-027 is solitary.
+However most galaxies are in groups or clusters, while MCG +07-33-027 is solitary.
 Therefore, the cause of the starburst was not due to a collision or by the passing of a nearby galaxy and so the cause of the activity remains unknown.

-On April 2, 2005, SN 2005bk, a supernova of type Ic was discovered in MCG+07-33-027.
+Supernova

+One supernova has been observed in MCG +07-33-027.